akimd/vcsn/doc/weightsets.rst

    {oo}b`` even though ``oo`` is the unit element, so there is no risk to confuse it with ``{1}a + {1}b``.

-.. cpp:function:: value_t conv(std::string& str) const
+.. function:: value_t conv(std::string& str) const

    Convert a string ``str`` into a weight.
 A ``std::domain_error`` exception is raised of the string cannot be parsed.

-.. cpp:function:: std::string format(const value_t v) const
+.. function:: std::string format(const value_t v) const

    Format a weight ``v`` as a string.

-.. cpp:function:: std::ostream& print(std::ostream& o, const value_t v) const
+.. function:: std::ostream& print(std::ostream& o, const value_t v) const

    Print a weight ``v`` on the output stream ``o`` and return ``o``.